Azure-Samples/Cognitive-Services-Voice-Assistant/samples/clients/csharp-dotnet-core/voice-assistant-test/docs/GETTING-STARTED-GUIDE.md

 # Getting Started Guide

 ## Overview
 This is a step-by-step guide for first time users of the tool, showing how to write configuration files for the most common end-to-end tests, and how to run the tool.
-The guide uses Bot-Framework's "Echo Bot" and "Core Bot" as the example bot to be tested.
+The guide uses Bot-Framework's "core bot" as the example bot to be tested.

 ## Step 1: Clone the repo and build the tool